Checklist For Buying A Website

 - What are the main keywords for the website?
 If the keywords line up with your own goals and the site has been optimized for them, it’s a great advantage to you and a huge time saver.

-- How much does it cost to buy traffic for the main keywords of the website?
-If the site uses keywords that aren’t popular and there is no competition in bidding for these keywords, the potential to make money through an ad network will be slim.
-If the site uses keywords with more competition (Google Keywords Tool), the potential to make money through ads will be much higher.
+– How much does it cost to buy traffic for the main keywords of the website?
+If the site uses keywords that aren’t popular and there is little competition in bidding for these keywords, the potential to make money through an ad network will be slim.
+If the site uses high competition keywords (finance, insurance etc.), the potential to make money through advertising will be much higher.

 - If the keywords have lots of competition in the search results, it will also be harder to rank high, which means it would be hard to get organic traffic.
 It would add value to the website, if it already had pages ranking high in the search results for highly competitive keywords.